Floods and Insurance

 Concerned about floods, landslides during the rainy season?
 If you're at risk, you need special coverage

-It still comes as a surprise to many people that a standard homeowners or renters insurance policy does not pay for damage due to flooding, and that can include sewer or water line backups as well as overflowing rivers or lakes.
-And more often these days, flooding happens outside of known flood-prone areas, so it’s wise to consider adding coverage.
+It often comes as a surprise to many people that a standard homeowners or renters insurance policy does not pay for damage due to flooding - and that can include sewer or water line backups as well as overflowing rivers or lakes - as well as mudflows and landslides.

 Standard Homeowners, Renters and Business Insurance policies do not cover losses caused by flooding or mudflows.
 Flood Insurance is available, however, through the National Flood Insurance Program (NFIP) or through some private insurers.